MatRos-sf/BrainBoost/README.md

 * Online Leaderboards: Compete with other users and aim for the top spot.
 * Web Version: Play BrainBoost directly in a browser.
 * Additional Games: Regular updates with new games and challenges.

+# Game instructions
+## Results Keeper
+### Game Start:
+At the beginning, you’ll receive a math operation, e.g., 2 + 1.
+You must remember the result (3).

+### Next Steps:
+Then, a new operation will appear where the remembered number (not visible) will be used in the calculation, e.g., (remembered number) × 2.
+Your task is to calculate the new result based on the previous one and provide the correct answer.

+### Game End:
+The game ends if you make 3 mistakes or 60 seconds pass.

+### Difficulty Levels:

+If you answer 10 consecutive calculations correctly in one session, the difficulty level will increase.
+Higher levels mean larger numbers and more challenging math operations.

+## Associative Changing
+### How does the Associative Changing Method work?
+Link each noun to a lively, dynamic image, adding action, emotion, colors, or motion.
+For example:
+* Horse – Imagine a galloping horse with a shining golden mane.
+* Elephant – Visualize an elephant playing with colorful balloons.
+* Eye – Picture a giant eye observing stars in the night sky.

+Engage your senses!
+Feel the horse’s soft muzzle, hear the elephant’s trumpet, or see the sparkle in the eye.

+### Game Rules
+A list of nouns appears on the screen.
+Example: `Horse, Elephant, Eye`.

+Your task is to memorize and type them in the correct order: `Horse, Elephant, Eye`.

+If you forget a word, you can replace it with the symbol “-”.
+For example: `Horse, -, Eye`.

+A perfect sequence gives you maximum points, while using “-” reduces your score.

+### Difficulty Levels:

+As you progress, the list of nouns will grow longer, requiring more creative associations.
+Higher levels reward better scores but demand greater focus and imagination.